 Mike Oldfield’s music is characterized by long, experimental and instrumental compositions.
 Not only he managed to create this groundbreaking album when he was only 19—he also played all of the instruments.
 If you’ve never listened to this album before, you’ll be surprised by the beginning.

-The first prog rock band I ever saw live, and one of my all-time favorites.
+The first prog rock band I ever saw live, and the one I mentioned the most when I’m asked about my all-time favorite band.
 Riverside’s style comprises all of the things I enjoy in music.
 Liked this?
 Also check Mariusz Duda’s ‘Lunatic Soul’ for a softer, more atmospheric sound.
 Here’s me with them.

 1971 🟢 Classic Rock 😃